orbitalsonic/SonicOPT/README.md

 ---

 ## Fetching Fasting Times

-Fasting times are calculated based on Fajr and Maghrib prayers, Sehri ends at Fajr start time, and Iftar begins at Maghrib time.
+Fasting times are calculated based on the Fajr and Maghrib prayer times.
+Sehri ends at the start time of the Fajr prayer, and Iftar begins at the start time of the Maghrib prayer.
 To calculate these times, provide the latitude, longitude, high latitude adjustment, and prayer time convention.

+- **Fasting Times**:
+    - **Sehri (Pre-Dawn Meal)**: Ends at the start time of the Fajr prayer.
+    - **Iftar (Breaking Fast)**: Begins at the start time of the Maghrib prayer.

+- **Manual Corrections**: Fasting times can be adjusted using manual corrections within a range of -59 to +59 minutes.
+If the adjustment exceeds this range, it defaults to 0 (no correction).

+- **Custom Angles**: When `PrayerTimeConvention` is set to CUSTOM, specific angles for Fajr and Isha prayers can be defined.
+The default custom angles are:
+    - **Fajr**: 9.0°
+    - **Isha**: 14.0°

 #### Fetch Today Fasting Times
 ```kotlin